aliencube/aspire-contribs/README.md

    > **NOTE**: You need to log in to Docker Hub before pushing the image.

+### Run .NET Aspire

+1. If you want to integrate the containerised Spring app built above, open `src/Aspire.Contribs.AppHost/Program.cs` and update the following line:

+    ```csharp
+    var containerapp = builder.AddSpringApp("containerapp",
+                               new JavaAppContainerResourceOptions()
+                               {
+                                   // ⬇️⬇️⬇️ Update this line with your container image
+                                   ContainerImageName = "aliencube/aspire-spring-maven-sample",
+                                   // ⬆️⬆️⬆️ Update this line with your container image
+                                   OtelAgentPath = "/agents"
+                               });
+    ```

 1. Run .NET Aspire dashboard:

     ```bash